ob1lan/FindingsManager/README.md

 [![njsscan sarif](https://github.com/ob1lan/FindingsManager/actions/workflows/njsscan.yml/badge.svg)](https://github.com/ob1lan/FindingsManager/actions/workflows/njsscan.yml) [![CodeQL](https://github.com/ob1lan/FindingsManager/actions/workflows/codeql.yml/badge.svg)](https://github.com/ob1lan/FindingsManager/actions/workflows/codeql.yml)

 # FindingsManager

 Currently in DRAFT

 # TO DO

+- Review BFF recommendations on the findings controller (and continue with others)
-- Ability to see how many findings per products & per projects (in table via modal graph)
+- Ability to see how many findings per products & per projects (in table via modal +reporting button)
 - Ask for remediation/accepted/declined reason when changing status to any of these
 - Review the content and formating of findings shared by email and reported in PDF via the context menu
 - Finish the context menu actions